Gregory4321/cooks_finest/README.md

 - [Django](https://www.djangoproject.com/) - a high-level Python Web framework that encourages rapid development and clean, pragmatic design.

-- [Bootstrap 5](https://getbootstrap.com/) - used as the base structure and layout of the site, using its grid system to aid responsiveness across screen sizes.
-Many components such as the navbar, footer and cards were used.
-Bootstraps inbuilt Javascript and jQuery was used for initialization of many components such as the dropdown elements and the navbar expand and collapse.
+- [Bootstrap](https://getbootstrap.com/) - used as the base structure and layout of the site, using its grid system to aid responsiveness across screen sizes.
+Many components such as the navbar, cards and modals were used.
+Bootstraps inbuilt Javascript and jQuery was used for initialization of many components such as the dropdown elements, modal pop up and the navbar expand and collapse on small screens.

 - [jQuery](https://jquery.com/) - utilising it's extensive library to simplify and help writing Javascript code.